Evangel-Presbytery/evangel-ddp/README.md

-# evangel-ddp
+# Doctrinal Declarations of Evangel Presbytery

-Doctrinal Declarations of Evangel Presbytery
+Read and download it at: https://ddp.evangelpresbytery.com